laravel/docs/collections.md

     // ['a', 'e']

-You may optionally pass offset as the second argument:
+You may optionally pass an offset as the second argument:

     $collection->every(4, 1);